dannovikov/mcem/README.md

 ----

 `tree_stability.py` is an experiment to see how far away trees get from themselves when you randomly perturb a small percentage of nucleotides.
+It takes a fasta file and perturbs some of its nucleotides, then computes SPHERE and RAxML trees on both the original and perturbed sequences.
+Then, it runs `monte_carlo_entropy.py` to minimize the entropy of each tree.
+Finally, it computes Robinson-Foulds distance between each pair of the trees, that is, between each tree of both methods, with and without perturbation, and before and after entropy minimization.
+It also reports the parsimony score of each tree.